alexL1406/reco-assistant/README.md

 The objective of this project is to create an vocal assistant using the Raspberry P4 and the Respeaker 4-mic array

-The language used is Python 3.5
+The language used is Python 3.6

 ## Protocol

-Install ffmpeg, portaudio19-dev
+Install ffmpeg, portaudio19-dev, ibasound-dev, mpg123

 `sudo apt install ffmpeg`
-`apt-get install portaudio19-dev`
+`sudo apt install portaudio19-dev`
-`sudo apt-get install libasound-dev`
+`sudo apt- install libasound-dev`
+`sudo apt install mpg123`

 Download portaudio from http://portaudio.com/download.html

-tar -zxvf [portaudio.tgz]
+`tar -zxvf [portaudio.tgz]

-Enter the directory, ./configure && make
+Enter the directory, ./configure && make sudo make install`

-sudo make install

-sudo apt install mpg123